ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_planemo_galaxy_wrapper.rst

 For full instructions on this refer to Planemo's documentation itself at https://planemo.readthedocs.io/en/latest/writing_appliance.html.
 Here we will summarise usage for our use case.

 Galaxy wrappers are essentially XML files providing a set of instructions for input and output files and their format, which can then be passed to a command for execution.
 The Planemo command :code:`tool_init` takes various arguments and generates the skeletal structure of these XML files.
 Although XML can be written in a text editor Planemo commands makes the process quicker.

+More information on galaxy wrapper xml schema can be found at https://docs.galaxyproject.org/en/latest/dev/schema.html and best practices for development can be found at https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices.html.

 For example, we generated a wrapper for `scater-read-10x-results.R <https://github.com/ebi-gene-expression-group/bioconductor-scater-scripts/blob/ed456544658a17fe58d69ad06b9f88e78ba53c40/scater-read-10x-results.R>`_ (this script is now obsolte due to changes in Scater, but the example still serves).
 This script reads 10X data, creates a SingleCellExperiemnt object from 10X format data, by calling :code:`read10xResults()` from Scater, and saves it in a serialized R object.